top of page

 “It’s been over two years… A month later, heard a rumor that the Eldridge sons had moved the cattle north to some ranch in… Wyoming… Montana…?”

-The sun fully set, darkness encompasses the land.
-Images are now painful.
-It will be hours if not days before I can push away these newly released feeling.
-I see Emily, fearful, huddled on the ground, abused, afraid, and remember wondering how my daughters were being treated, or even alive.
+The sun had fully set; darkness encompassed the land.
+Images were now painful.
+It would be hours, if not days, before I could push away these newly released feelings.

-“One last question, no witnesses, so why was she not at work that evening?”
+“One last question: no witnesses, so why was she not at work that evening?”

-Thinking, “She worked mostly mornings and into the afternoons.
+Thinking back, I said, “She worked mostly mornings and into the afternoons.
 She would have been off work.”

 “Who would know her schedule?”

-“Anyone capable of reading the weekly schedule posted in the office?”
+“Is anyone capable of reading the weekly schedule posted in the office?”

 Comments